Maximum Recovery-MINIMUM TIMe™

 Each method is vital in accurately diagnosing rotator cuff injuries and guiding appropriate treatment.

-• Lost wages and loss of earning capacity
+• Lost wages and reduced earning capacity

 • Pain and suffering

-How Much is a Chicago Shoulder Injury Claim Worth?
+How Much Is a Chicago Shoulder Injury Claim Worth?

-Hire a Chicago Shoulder Injury Attorney
+Get Help After a Chicago Shoulder Injury

 Frequently Asked Questions About Shoulder Injury Claims